arubior/ignite/README.rst

 Ignite also allows for multiple handlers to be attached to events, and a finer granularity of events in the engine loop.

 This line is just to check the push/pull behaviour in two repositories (bitbucket/github).
+Now I edited it online in bitbucket.